Overview of North Dakota Mortgages

 North Dakota Mortgage Refinance

 Refinancing your mortgage can save you thousands a month.
-If you have decided it is time to refinance in North Dakota, you should look into the Home Affordable Refinance Program which helps qualifying homeowners in lowering their monthly principal and interest payments.
+If you've decided it's time to refinance in North Dakota, look into the High Loan-to-Value Refinance Option from Fannie Mae.
+This has come into existence to replace the void that the removal of the Home Affordable Refinance Program (HARP) created in 2018.